partun/mpl_voting_power/README.md

 # mpl_voting_power

-Project for the 2019 ETH Lecture "Math in Poletics ans Law"
+Project for the 2019 ETH Lecture "Math in Politics ans Law"

-#Target
+-Parse the voting data of the Swiss National Council voting data.
-Parse the voting data of the Swiss National Council voting data.
+-Analyses data to calculate empirical voting power.